 - Drying ovens

-- Linux cluster for bioinformatics, ecological and statistical modelling
+- Linux servers for bioinformatics, ecological and statistical modelling

 - Nutrient autoanalyser (Lachat), mainly used for analyzing seawater for nutrients etc.